JMS Naval Architects · 70 Essex Street, Mystic, CT 06355

 and Veteran-Owned Small Business since 1988.

-JMS Naval Architects has completed the design of a 128.0 m (420 ft) by 37.5 m (123 ft) modular floating dry dock for an undisclosed client.
+JMS Naval Architects has completed the design of a 128.0 m (420 ft) by 37.5 m (123 ft) modular floating dry dock for Ocean New Brunswick.

 The dry dock is designed to be built in three phases.
 One 60.8 m long section is already under construction, and two additional 36.8 m long end sections will be constructed separately and joined to the dry dock at a later date to create a 128 m long dry dock.
 The first 60.8 m section of the dry dock is designed to be fully operational as a stand-alone dry dock with a lifting capacity of 3,800 tons.
 The additional end sections will increase the lifting capacity to 5,700 tons and ultimately 7,500 tons.
 JMS also designed the dry dock structure and systems to be capable of operation in ice conditions.